Coal production in Turkey

 Nationalization of lignite assets were actually preceded by the hard coal sector, when the hard coal assets in Zonguldak were transferred to Etibank (Etibank Ereğli Coal Enterprise – EKİTAŞ) in 1937.4 In 1957, Turkish Coal Enterprise (TKİ-Türkiye Kömür İşletmeleri) was founded, and the assets of both GELİ and EKİTAŞ were transferred to TKİ.5

 Hard coal production in Turkey peaked in 1967 and has been in a slow but steady decline ever since.
 In 2020, production fell below 1 million tonnes, down to 990 thousand tonnes.
 In the meantime, asphaltite production in South-Eastern Turkey took off, and there have been significant increases in lignite production across the country.
-In 2021, saleable coal production in Turkey reached 74 million tonnes in total, of which 72,81 million tonnes were lignite and asphaltite and 1.24 million tonnes were hard coal.
-Compared to the previous year, saleable coal production decreased by 0.67 million tonnes and remained almost the same (TKİ Coal Sector Report 2021).
+In 2022, saleable coal production in Turkey reached 82.34 million tonnes in total, of which 80.93 million tonnes were lignite and asphaltite and 1.41 million tonnes were hard coal.
+Compared to the previous year, saleable coal production increased by 8 million tonnes.
+(TKİ Coal Sector Report 2022).

 Lignite production displayed an upward trend between 1970 and 1998, and two V-shaped decline and recovery periods since 2000.
 According to Turkish Coal Enterprise (TKI), pause in coal production in Afşin-Elbistan due to the landslides in 2011, insufficient levels of new investments in the sector and increase in production costs as a result of the legislative changes introduced after the mining disasters in 2014 and 2015 are the main causes of decline in lignite production between 2011 and 2015.
 The reason for the decline in 2020 is explained by the Covid-19 pandemic.